Best Practice Online Assessments: Top 5 Tips

 When designing an online assessment for a digital course, remember you will need to validate the online courses and assessments before you publish.

-Let’s now review some best-practice online assessment strategies, and why these are increasingly important in the current year (2021-2022).
+Let’s now review some best-practice online assessment strategies, and why these are increasingly important in the current year (2021-2022 and beyond).

-- Online course development growth initially related to the impact of the pandemic.
+- Online course development growth was initially related to the impact of the pandemic.

-- The pandemic forced nearly everyone working in the education and skills training sectors to adapt.
+- The pandemic forced nearly all education providers, including industry-based skills training providers, to adapt.